probcomp/Venturecxx/doc/type-system.md

 Venture has the following distinct basic types:
 - Floating point numbers (64-bit precision)
-- Integers
+- Integers [TODO in Puma]
-?
-Atoms
+- Atoms
 - Booleans
 - Symbols
-- Probabilities (represented in direct space, as floating point numbers between 0 and 1)
+- Probabilities (represented in direct space, as floating point numbers between 0 and 1) [TODO in Puma]
-?
-ForeignBlobs for carrying arbitrary user-supplied data that is opaque to Venture
+- ForeignBlobs for carrying arbitrary user-supplied data that is opaque to Venture [MAYBE add to Puma]

 General Containers
 ------------------